EDUCBA

 Introduction to Types of Errors in C

-Errors in C language is defined as an illegal operation performed by the user which will result in the abnormal or abrupt working of the program logic.
-Programming errors are unidentified until the program is compiled or executed.
-Some of the errors in C are hidden or prevent the program from compiled or executed.
-So while we are executing our application successfully we must remove the errors from the program.
+Errors in C language are defined as an illegal operations performed by the user, resulting in the abnormal or abrupt working of the program logic.
+We cannot identify programming errors until we compile or execute the program.
+Some errors in C are hidden or prevent the program from being compiled or executed.
+So while executing our application successfully, we must remove the errors from the program.

-Real Time Scenario: We have an application for displaying sum of the numbers while declaring variables we have missed semi colon or wrong syntax of the main method resultinto error while executing the application.
+Real-Time Scenario: We have an application for displaying the sum of the numbers while declaring variables; we have missed the semicolon or wrong syntax of the main method, resulting in an error while executing the application.

 Advantage: